Spandan123/Resume/resume.md

 ## Projects

 **Density Estimation Using Normalizing Flow** (Ongoing)
-_Under Prof. Srinjoy Das, University of West Virginia_
+_Under Prof. Srinjoy Das, University of West Virginia, School of Mathematical and Data Sciences_

 - Building a multidimensional time-series predictor using **Normalizing Flows** (MAF) and **Copulas** (IGC) for efficient predictions, with applications in **anomaly detection**.
-- **Technologies**: PyTorch, TensorFlow, scikit-learn, Pandas, NumPy
+- **Technologies**: PyTorch, TensorFlow, scikit-learn, Pandas, NumPy, R

 **Sales Prediction**